flozz/rivalcfg/README.md

                         breathmed, breathslow, steady, 1, 2, 3, 4, default:
                         steady)
     -r, --reset         Reset all options to their factory values

+SteelSeries Rival 310 Options:

+    -s SENSITIVITY1, --sensitivity1=SENSITIVITY1
+                        Set sensitivity preset 1 (from 100 to 12000 in
+                        increments of 100, default: 800)
+    -S SENSITIVITY2, --sensitivity2=SENSITIVITY2
+                        Set sensitivity preset 2 (from 100 to 12000 in
+                        increments of 100, default: 1600)

 ## FAQ (Frequently Asked Questions)